Gwyn Hyman Rubio

 Gwyn Hyman Rubio (born August 7, 1949) is an American author, best known for her novel Icy Sparks.

 Early life

-Gwyn Ellen Hyman Rubio was born in Macon, Georgia and raised in Cordele to parents Gwendolyn Holt Hyman and Mac Hyman, author of No Time for Sergeants.
+Gwyn Ellen Hyman was born in Macon, Georgia and raised in Cordele to parents Gwendolyn Holt Hyman and Mac Hyman, author of No Time for Sergeants.
 She graduated from Florida State University in 1971 with a degree in English.
 She then joined the Peace Corps, where she met her husband Angel and spent several years working as a teacher in Costa Rica.
 After returning to the U.S. and settling in Kentucky she became interested in writing, ultimately receiving a Master of Fine Arts in Creative Writing from Warren Wilson College in 1986.
 She currently resides in Versailles, Kentucky.